CPJKU/cpjku_dcase22/README.md

 # Setting up the external data resources:

 Firstly, you need to create a reassembled version of the [TAU Urban Acoustic Scenes 2022 Mobile development dataset](TAU Urban Acoustic Scenes 2022 Mobile).
-A draft of how to reassemble the downloaded files is provided in [files_reassemble.ipynb](files_reassemble.ipynb).
+A short draft of how to reassemble the downloaded files is provided in [files_reassemble.ipynb](files_reassemble.ipynb).

+Secondly, you need to change all paths specfied in the [dataset file](datasets/dcase22/dcase22t1.py) to the correct locations on your system.

+Thirdly, you need to download pre-trained PaSST models and 10-second teacher predictions from the github release provided in this repository and put them in the folder [teacher_models](teacher_models).
+Click [here](teacher_models/README.md) to get more information on the provided files.

 # Running Code: